 The Centers for Disease Control and Prevention's FluView report provides national updates and trends related to influenza activity across the United States, and the National Respiratory and Enteric Virus Surveillance System (NREVSS) is a voluntary laboratory-based system that monitors temporal and geographic circulation patterns of several respiratory viruses in the U.S. The Respiratory Syncytial Virus (RSV) Hospitalization Surveillance Network (RSV-NET) is a CDC population-based surveillance system that collects data on severe RSV hospitalizations, including those resulting in ICU admission or death, among children and adults.
+The Respiratory Virus Hospitalization Surveillance Network (RESP-NET) comprises three platforms that conduct population-based surveillance for laboratory-confirmed hospitalizations associated with COVID-19, Influenza, and Respiratory Syncytial Virus (RSV) among children and adults.
 CDC is tracking the COVID-19 pandemic in a weekly publication called COVID Data Tracker Weekly Review.
 The Illinois and Suburban Cook County influenza surveillance reports are also available online.
 Current and archived issues of the Chicago Influenza and Respiratory Virus Surveillance Report can be found on the CDPH website section Current Flu Situation in Chicago.